Messina Sicily, Italy Travel Guide

 Be extremely careful of ZTLs, which are active in historic centers.
 These zones are monitored by cameras, and unauthorized entry results in steep automatic fines.
 Always look for ZTL signs.

-A ferry crossing the Strait of Messina has an unique travel experience.
+A ferry getting over the Strait of Messina has an unique travel experience.